-Transfer between the following degree programs will be approved automatically upon application:
+Transfer between the following degree programs will be approved automatically upon application.

-- BA and BADipEd; BSc and BScDipEd; BEc and BEcDipEd; BCom and BComDipEd;BBA and BBADipEd; BA-Psy and BA-PsyDipEd

-- Combined LLB to the non LLB element of the combined LLB pro gram eg. BALLB to BA

-- transfer, by 31 July in the first year

-of enrolment, from one course to

-another, if the student would have

-been accepted that year for

-enrolment in the latter and has been

-enrolled in first half year.

-- BEc or BCom or BBA or BAppFin to BA or BADipEd/ BSc or BScDipEd/BEd(ECE)

-- After completion of 18 credit points in BA to BSc or BScDipEd/ BEd (ECE)

-- After completion of 18 credit points in BCompSc, BE in Telecommunications Engineering, BIT,

-BTech(Telecommunications),

-Brech (Teleconfinanciations),

-BSc in Computing to BSc
+- BA and BADipEd; BSc and BScDipEd; BA-Psy and BA-PsyDipEd - Combined LLB to the non LLB element of the combined LLB program eg. BALLB to BA - transfer, by 31 July in the first year of enrolment, from one course to another, if the student would have been accepted that year for enrolment in the latter and has been enrolled in first half year. - BEc or BCom or BBA or BAppFin to BA or BADipEd/ BSc or BScDipEd/ BEd(ECE) - After completion of 18 credit points in BA to BSc /BScDipEd or BEd (ECE) - After completion of 18 credit points in BCompSc, BE in Telecommunication Engineering, BIS, BIT, BTech(Telecommunications), BSc in Computing to BSc eg. BAppFin and BCom-ActStud

-If transferring to BA or BSc, please
+If transferring to BA or BSc, please indicate Division.

-indicate Division